-... transactions A and B generally would be potentially subject to the laws and covered by the material in this guideline, while transactions C and D i.e., the final sales to consumers, either by a retailer or direct from a manufacturer, are generally very unlikely to restrict competition in a market, although they may be subject to the laws' application in other circumstances.1
+Transactions A and B generally would be potentially subject to the Law and covered by the material in this guideline.
+Transactions C and D i.e., the final sales to consumers, either by a retailer or direct from a manufacturer, are generally very unlikely to restrict competition in a market, although they may be subject to the laws' application in other circumstances2.

 It is important to note at the outset that just because an agreement may be subject to the laws does not mean that it necessarily infringes the Law.
-The laws only apply to vertical agreements that have the object or effect of preventing or hindering competition in Jersey or Guernsey.
+The law only apply to vertical agreements that have the object or effect of preventing or hindering competition in Jersey.
 Furthermore, in some cases, vertical agreements that may be subject to the prohibitions in the laws may still qualify for an exemption.